sales onboarding process

 While you should definitely spend time training on sales processes and best practices, don’t forget about an often overlooked but essential aspect of the job: Your sales reps need to understand your product or service.
 Not only will they need to demo the product, but to provide an optimal buyer experience, they will need to know how to link your solution to pain points that the customer faces.

 Coordinate with your product education team or even your engineering and product development teams to show reps how the product works, why it was designed this way, and what is coming up next for the product.
-You may want to consider using visuals, such as current and future state diagrams, so it’s clear to sales reps how the product will be implemented and what effect it can have for a customer.
+You may want to consider using visuals, such as current and future state diagrams, so it’s clear to sales reps how the product will be implemented and what effect it can have on a customer.

-Remember: demonstrating value is different than being able to explain product features.
+Remember: Demonstrating value is different than being able to explain product features.
 New reps also need to know who is buying the product and how it provides value to these potential customers—or none of the product knowledge they have learned will matter.
 Coordinate with your marketing team to show your new reps buyer personas, case studies, testimonials, and potential use cases, then test reps on their knowledge.

 It’s all about balance.
 Practice selling skills that will improve reps’ performance and contribute to their personal development and growth, but don’t leave out your company-specific product knowledge that will help reps build trust with customers.